BingcongLi/ConEF/communication/README.md

 In particular, the gradient compressors are implemented as communication hooks.
 To use them, one only needs to register one communication hook to ddp.

-To enable error feedback (EF), one need to set
+To enable error feedback (EF), you need to set
 ```
 use_error_feedback = True
 ```